Blotch3D/Blotch3D/README.md

 Several bare-bones examples demonstrate some of the more common tasks with just a few lines of code.
 The source file name for each example project is Example.cs.
-You can do a diff between the basic example's Example.cs another example's Example.cs to see what extra code must be added to implement the features it demonstrates.
+You can do a diff between the basic example's Example.cs and another example's Example.cs to see what extra code must be added to implement the features it demonstrates.

 Quick start for Windows
 =======================